Buffon's noodle: Bending the needle

-The probability distribution of the number of crossings depends on the shape of the noodle, but the expected number of crossings does not; it depends only on the length L of the noodle and the distance D between the parallel lines (observe that a curved noodle may cross a single line multiple times).
+The shape of the noodle affects the probability distribution of the number of crossings, but not the expected number of crossings which only depends only on the length L of the noodle and the distance D between the parallel lines (observe that a curved noodle may cross a single line multiple times).

 This fact may be proved as follows (see Klain and Rota).
 First suppose the noodle is piecewise linear, i.e. consists of n straight pieces.
 Let Xi be the number of times the ith piece crosses one of the parallel lines.
 These random variables are not independent, but the expectations are still additive due to the linearity of expectation:

 Regarding a curved noodle as the limit of a sequence of piecewise linear noodles, we conclude that the expected number of crossings per toss is proportional to the length; it is some constant times the length L. Then the problem is to find the constant.
 In case the noodle is a circle of diameter equal to the distance D between the parallel lines, then L = πD and the number of crossings is exactly 2, with probability 1.
 So when L = πD then the expected number of crossings is 2.
 Therefore, the expected number of crossings must be 2L/(πD).